Communicating Work Schedule and Locations

 Overview

-With some team members working varied or flexible schedules in multiple locations — on campus or remote — it is becoming essential to share work status or location with teammates.
+With some team members working varied or flexible schedules in multiple locations — on campus or remote — it is helpful to share work status or location with teammates.

 Here are some tools and practices that can help.